Mokete-tech/spaan/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+*Roadmap: Custom domain support is planned for a future release.
+For now, use Netlify or Vercel for custom domains.*

+## Payment Methods & Error Handling

+- Multiple payment methods are supported (Stripe, PayFast, PayPal).
+- Improved error handling and user feedback for payment failures and retries.